These four illustrations depict the Moon's orbit around the Earth for one,

 set dial is fairly small at just over 3½" or 10cm in

 diameter so any further corrections would be barely noticeable at this

 scale.
-Even thirty six minutes will be hard to discern.
+Even thirty six minutes for the two moon anomalies will be hard to discern.
 This is really more

 of an exercise to incorporate a classic complication rather than important